“I get on pretty well with my own company,” said O’Keeffe, who lived a reclusive life to suit her introverted nature.

 I don’t think any of this is because O’Keeffe did not care about others or Stieglitz.
 O’Keeffe did miss her husband while they lived apart, as she said in her letters, but did it for both of them.

 Some might think it’s unusual to live apart from your partner for even part of the year, but other introverts find this works for them and is healthy for their relationship, and O’Keeffe was one such introvert.

-More of O’Keeffe’s story shows that she cared about others, too, having several good friends over the years and giving generously through projects to benefit the children of the local village in New Mexico.
+O’Keeffe’s story shows that she cared about others, too, as she had several good friends over the years and gave generously through projects to benefit the children of the local village in New Mexico.